WoundedPixels/learning-modern-javascript-book/chapter1.md

 JavaScript has six fundamental data types.
 They are the most elemental values that you use to build everything else.

-If you want to know the type of a variable, use the typeof operator as in typeof\(name\).
+If you want to know the type of a piece of data, use the typeof operator as in typeof\(name\).

 ### Truth and Consequences